Morgan-Potter/Morgan-Potter.github.io/_posts/2023-08-01-Winston Computer Vision Project Definition Document.md

 toc: true
 ---

 This blog post is the project definition document for Winston's computer vision systems.
-A project definition document is a school assessment item that defines the project I am doing for robotics this semester.
+This project definition document is a school assessment item that defines the project I am doing for robotics this semester.
 Note that the template for this document was designed to be completed by a team, however our team divided work into sub-systems, so each of us are filling in separate documents.
-If you are interested, there is another [project definition document for Winston's navigation systems.]({{site.url}}/2023/08/01/Data-Science-Project-Definition-Document.html)
+If you are interested, there is another [project definition document for Winston's navigation systems.]({{site.url}}/2023/08/01/Winston-Navigation-Project-Definition-Document.html)

 #### Project Definition Information